 Can under-sink water filters remove chemicals from tap or water?

-filters can be found in the product description.
-Only buy a unit that can filter off the contaminants found in
+a unit filters can be found in the product description.
+Only buy a unit that can filter off the contaminants found in your tap water.

 Do under-sink filters produce wastewater?